gabriellend/try-tarot/README.md

 - receiving a personal reading, perhaps based on user input
 - AI that compares your interpretation of a reading with that of an experienced reader

-Card images and data was pulled from https://www.kaggle.com/datasets/lsind18/tarot-json?resource=download and slightly modified to meet my needs.
+Card images and data were pulled from https://www.kaggle.com/datasets/lsind18/tarot-json?resource=download and slightly modified to meet my needs.